 During previous reporting periods, we reviewed all DPD's Audit Team's report of its findings of the Holding Cells and are in agreement with their findings as they have been similar to ours.
-The most recent audit we have reviewed of the holding cells was released on July 31, 2012 and the deficiencies noted, for the most part have been addressed.
+The Audit Team's analysis and reporting of the holding facilities condition has contributed significantly to DPD's ability to reach and maintain compliance with this Section.
+The most recent audit we have reviewed of the holding cells was released on July 31, 2013 and the few deficiencies noted have been addressed.
 DPD released its Quarterly Status Report on March 31, 2013; we note that the Department's internal inspections of C26 and C32g continue to show that it is in compliance with both paragraphs.
 We are in agreement with DPD's assessment, as we have similar findings for the current reporting period.
-We have observed steady improvement during the past three reporting periods to address the deficiencies described in our reports.
+We have observed steady improvement during the past four reporting periods to address the deficiencies described in our reports.

-In our previous review of the quarterly detainee file folders they demonstrated progress in most areas; however, previous documentation of detainee medical information and release of medication continued to be problematic.
-Those issues were resolved in our inspections and reviews for the current quarter.
 DPD revised the Detainee Intake Form (DIS) with implementation on September 20, 2012.
 The document was approved by the Department's consulting physician on August 31, 2012.
 The new form is completed (via hand) by the processing officer during intake screening, streamlined, and has resolved the most pressing issues with documentation from the previous form.
 New guidelines for the completion of the revised DIS were issued to assist processing officers conducting screening of detainees.
 As a result of the implementation of the revised Detainee Intake Form, it was disabled from Livescan.